TopCli/prompts/README.md

 Simple prompt, similar to `rl.question()` with an improved UI.

+Use `options.defaultValue` to set a default value.

 Use `options.secure` if you need to hide both input and answer.

 Use `options.signal` to set an `AbortSignal` (throws a [AbortError](#aborterror)).

 Use `options.validators` to handle user input.

+Use `options.skip` to skip prompt.
+It will return `options.defaultValue` if given, `""` otherwise.

 **Example**